 Rescheduling: Students can reschedule by clicking on the Assessment Center button (next to the Schedule Now button) located within the Assessment tab in the Course of Study.
 By selecting Reschedule, students can pick a new date and time for their exam.
 They have up to 24 hours following the scheduled time to request scheduling.

-Breaks: For approved assessments, students are allowed one 15 minute break, which they can take anytime during the exam.
+Breaks: For approved assessments, students are allowed one 10 minute break per hour of testing time, which they can take anytime during the exam.
 The timer will continue to count down while students are on their break.
-Upon returning to their assessment, students will not be able to make any changes to questions they had seen prior to starting the break.
+Upon returning to their assessment, students will not be able to return to questions they viewed prior to starting the break.
+(Note: Effective Feb.
+11, 2019, students will be allowed one 10 minute break per hour of testing time, for all proctored WGU-created assessments.
+Break rules listed above apply.
+(Please visit Take-a-Break feature for the full feature description.)

-All exams are monitored via screen share, webcam and microphone.
+All exams are monitored via screen share, webcam, and microphone and may be recorded.

-Allowed testing aids: Students are allowed to use a dry-erase whiteboard and handheld calculator on any WGU assessment.
-No paper is allowed.
+Allowed testing aids: Students are allowed to use one dry-erase whiteboard and a handheld calculator on any WGU assessment.
+No scratch paper is allowed.
 Calculators with a Computer Algebra System (CAS) EX: HP48, Voyage 200 are not allowed.
-For more information, see WGU Objective Assessment Policies.
+For more information, see WGU Objective Assessment > Testing Tools Policies.

-Talking and/or reading questions out loud during the examination session is not permitted.
+Talking and/or reading questions aloud during the examination session, which is the time the proctor joins the session to when the exam has been submitted, is not permitted.

 If students experience technical difficulties during their exam, the proctor will reach out to them on their phone.
 If students are unable to connect or experience technical difficulties that prevent them from completing an exam, they should contact the Assessment Services team immediately.